From Here to Eternity: Plot

 In 1941, Private Robert E. Lee Prewitt, a bugler and career soldier who was once a professional boxer, transfers from Fort Shafter to a rifle company at Schofield Barracks on the island of Oahu.
-Captain Dana "Dynamite" Holmes wants him on his regimental boxing team, but Prewitt refuses absolutely, with no further explanation.
+Captain Dana "Dynamite" Holmes wants him on his regimental boxing team, but Prewitt refuses absolutely.
 Consequently, Holmes makes Prewitt's life miserable and ultimately orders First Sergeant Milton Warden to prepare a court-martial.
 Warden suggests doubling Prewitt's company punishment as an alternative.
 Prewitt is hazed by the other NCOs and is supported only by his close friend, Private Angelo Maggio.

 Prewitt and Maggio join a social club where Prewitt becomes attracted to Lorene.
 Prewitt confides to her he quit boxing after blinding his sparring partner.
 At the club, Maggio argues with stockade Sergeant "Fatso" Judson.
 Later, at a local bar, Judson provokes Maggio and the two nearly come to blows before Warden intervenes.

 Despite being warned, Warden risks prison when he starts fraternizing with Holmes's wife, Karen.
 Her marriage to Holmes is unhappy and distant, made worse after Holmes's drinking and infidelity resulted in the stillbirth of her only child and consequent infertility.
 Karen encourages Warden to become an officer, which would enable her to divorce Holmes and marry him.

 Maggio is sentenced to the stockade after walking off guard duty and getting drunk, subjecting him to Judson's unqualified (and unauthorized) wrath.
 Prewitt discovers Lorene's name is really Alma, and her goal is to make enough money at the club to go back to the mainland and marry.
 Prewitt tells her his career is in the military, and the two wonder whether they have a future together.